Daaaner-Toao/RBox/README.md

 # RBox

 Rbox is a RoR Application for indexing packages of a CRAN server.
-The focus was on a clean, qick solution pulling the information fast by pushing the havy-load work into background Tasks.
+The focus is a clean and qick solution which pulls the information fast by pushing the havy-load work into background Tasks.

 **[Live Demo](http:cloud.roddia.org:3001)**